smf-steve/mips_subroutine/README.md

         * The subroutine returns the a flattend string from the command-line arguments
      1. Usage example:
         ```
-        $ mips_subroutine -S flatten "this is " 1 "flatten   " string
+        $ mips_subroutine -R string -S flatten this is 1 "flatten   " string
         this is 1 flatten   string
         $
         ```
+     1. Comments:
+        - The `-R` option specifies that the return type is a `string`
-     1. Comments: The `-A` option specifies that all command-line arguments are within an array
+        - The `-S` option specifies that all command-line arguments are passed as strings.